Summer Stay at The Lodge Verbier

 Happy kids equal happy parents and the staff at The Lodge know this all too well!
 Entertaining the kids in between looking after us the adults.
 Playing hide and seek; the Julie wrestle; The Lodge duck hunt; beer pong (without the beer of course) and inviting the kids into the kitchen to make pizza with the chef.

 There is a lot to do in Verbier in the summer.
-But with The Lodge being the delightful residence offering exceptional catering; a spa, indoor pool and outdoor hot tub; and such warm staff indulging my now new Pimm's habit we managed to tear ourselves away only once.
+But with The Lodge being the delightful residence offering exceptional catering; a spa, indoor pool, outdoor hot tub; and such warm staff indulging my now new Pimm's habit we managed to tear ourselves away only once.

 This nine room chalet is available to book exclusively or reserve individual rooms for your summer or winter stay.